Robinhood UK FAQ | Robinhood

 Your cash and securities are held by our US clearing broker.
 This means that your assets are not protected in the traditional way by the UK Financial Services Compensation Scheme (FSCS).
 Instead you get the benefit of alternative, US protections.

 Your securities will be held by our affiliated clearing broker in the US, Robinhood Securities, a member of the US-based Securities Investor Protection Corporation (SIPC), which protects securities customers of its members up to $500,000 (including $250,000 for claims for cash).
+SIPC does NOT cover futures positions, but it does cover uninvested British Pound Sterling (GBP) in your brokerage account.
 Explanatory brochure available upon request or at www.sipc.org.
 Review the Robinhood SIPC, FDIC and Account Protection for details.

-Robinhood UK customers join the brokerage cash sweep program at onboarding (by default) and have their eligible uninvested cash automatically (unrestricted cash intended for investing that hasn't yet been invested or spent) deposited at these banks that are referred to as ‘program banks’.
-The cash deposited at these program banks becomes eligible for Federal Deposit Insurance Corporation (‘FDIC’) insurance up to a total maximum of $2.25 million.
+Robinhood UK customers join the Brokerage Cash Sweep program at onboarding (by default) and have their eligible uninvested USD cash automatically (unrestricted cash intended for investing that hasn't yet been invested or spent) deposited at these banks that are referred to as ‘program banks’.
+The cash deposited at these program banks becomes eligible for Federal Deposit Insurance Corporation (‘FDIC’) insurance up to a total maximum of $2.5 million.
 The FDIC insurance coverage limit at each program bank is $250,000, inclusive of deposits already held at the bank in the same ownership capacity, subject to FDIC insurance coverage limits and any capacity limitations at the banks. andWhile the FDIC insurance coverage limit at each bank is $250,000, $2,000 is reserved for accrued interest.
-If you opt out of one more program banks, your FDIC insurance coverage may be reduced.
+If you opt out of one or more program banks, your FDIC insurance coverage may be reduced.

 How to fund an account?